 field trips, classroom supplies, and all supplies for homeless students;

 professional development resources for teachers and professional staff;

 Please give to the Foundation here to help give Southwest's diverse student body the tools and experiences they need to thrive.

 upcoming foundation board meetings

-The Southwest Foundation Board meets the 2nd Wednesday at 6:30 p.m. monthly during the school year.
-If you are interested in attending a meeting or serving on the Foundation's Board, please see our Southwest Foundation Meeting Info Page for our next meeting date, location, and agenda.
+The Southwest Foundation Board normally meets the 2nd Wednesday at 6:30 p.m. monthly during the school year.
+If you are interested in attending a meeting or serving on the Board, please send a message to our board at firstname.lastname@example.org

 The original entrance to Southwest High School, September 2014.
 Photo by Jana Freiband